 Many women have unresolved issues around sex that becomes a hurdle in their dating lives.
 My take is you have to work on the belief and values around sex for it NOT to become a problem that stops you from connecting with a man who actually might be right for you.
 First you have to remove the guilt and shame associated with it.

-The belief that men will disappear if we put out is one of the destructive things women hold in their minds.
+The belief that men will disappear after sex is one of the destructive things women hold in their minds.
 Or that if we “give” sex and he disappears, we are being used.
 If you think that way of course the vibe you radiate will be the one that repels instead of drawing him closer.
+You can actually have a man chase you after sex.

 That’s really against prevalent wisdom, isn’t it?
 You’ve heard that guys like women who are not “easy”?
 If he already likes you, easy is good for him as long as it doesn’t mean that you become so overly available and are the one who rows the boat.
 There is “easy” and there is “doormat.”
 Decide which one you are (check this one for knowing how to play “hard-to-get” the right way).

 It’s really freakin SIMPLE, folks.
 If there is mutual chemistry and connection and timing is right, love just happens.
 Just like that.
 And if you two are connecting well already and he’s not emotionally unavailable or commitment phobic, sex in fact will heighten the connection and you two will bond deeper because contrary to mass hysteria men bond through sex too!
 Isn’t the difference between romance and friendship the sex?
 So stop trying to make this more complicated than what it actually is.
+Stop worrying so much about when to have sex in a relationship.
 Stop seeing sex as a transactional tool, that’s why you are not making any progress in love in the first place.
 What about love, the care and the desire to intimately connect with someone we deem as special?

 But Some Coaches Recommend Asking For Exclusivity Or Commitment Before Jumping In The Sack